Review: Royal Caribbean’s Liberty of the Seas

 Specialty Dining Options:

 I did splurge on the specialty dining a couple times, and would have more if I hadn’t been in a larger group.
 We went to Giovanni’s for my birthday, and it was hands-down the best meal we had the entire time.
-Literally everything was stellar except two things which were just good.
+Literally everything was stellar except two things which were still good.

 My parents and I ate a Chops one night as well.
 It was good from a steak, wine, and service perspective, and the appetizers were pretty decent too.
 The sides were fairly meh, kind of phoning it in.